I did an update

 Please do not park at or near the game checking station on the dirt section Joseph Springs Motorway across from the trail head.
 The conservation officer does not want us to park there.
 Park just across hi-way 9 in or near the hunters camp.
 The trail starts as a single track down a wide lane through the woods.
 Travel down this trail for about 0.5 miles across a stream with a rock bottom and watch for the trail on the left marked with a fluorescent orange arrow.
 (The trail also goes straight ahead about 150 ft. to join a jeep road.)
 The single track trail is easy to follow and is marked with arrows along the way.
 This part of the trail is easy and fast.
 The single track crosses a couple of fire lanes and then goes straight across a Forest Service road and follows an old jeep road.
 About 0.75 miles up this jeep road go across a small stream and a hard climb up "Blow Hard Hill".
 At the top it joins the old trail and turns right.
 This is a fast and curvy fun down hill.
 Great Ride.
 Inexperienced riders should go slow.
 Follow the trail and orange arrows.
 After the downhill the trail follows fire lanes until the trail crosses Hwy.
 9, a paved road.
 Across Hwy.
 9 follow 1 mile of single track and you will arrive at another paved road.
 It is Joseph Springs Motorway, the road you parked on.
 There are two options from here.
 A right turn on to the paved road will return to parking less than a mile.
 Straight across will make a double track for 1.25 miles and rejoin J. S. Motorway for the return to parking.
 As of August 97 the loop was about 6.2 miles.
 This trail is loads of fun and is one of my favorite trails, because I have made some of it.
 It does get muddy after a rain, but someday maybe we will make some new single track to go around the muddy fire lanes.

 Mark's Loop: This trail is being constructed as a memorial to Dr. Mark Wiltshire who was a local cycling enthusiast and advocate.
-The trail has been updated with more miles of trail since 2003.
-This will help make up for the temporary closure of Iron Legs for ordinance removal.
-The last word I got was that the trail is between 6 and 7 miles long.
-It was only about 2 miles long.
+The trail has been hurt by the clear cutting of the back half of it.
 It is not all easy and fast trail as it was.
 Some sections are more difficult, but is a great trail.
 The trail head is in the back on the hunters camp which is on the North side of Joseph Springs Motorway about 200 yards from Highway 9.
 It is near the end of Gene's Loop and makes a nice ride in combination with it.
 Mark's Loop, like Gene's Loop is suitable for Mountain Bikers of all skill levels.

 Choccolocco State Forest, White Plains, Alabama (in Calhoun County).
 One trail head is on state hi-way 9 and two are just off of Choccolocco Road on Bain's Gap Rd.
 They are two miles apart and are connected by Joseph Springs Motorway.
 There is a new sign, put up by the state, on Hwy.
 9 marking the Mountain Bike Trails.
 You can see a map of Calhoun County at Maps of Alabama Counties, the riding area is on the extreme East end of the Fort McClellan Military Reservation.
 Hwy. # 9 cuts the riding area in two.
 New map "Directions" located below under trail descriptions and details, shows where the biking area is located.